Skip Sub Menu

 Some students fly directly to Nantes.
 This will require a connection in Europe.
 Many students fly to Paris and take a train from Paris to Nantes.

 Almost all flights from the U.S. to Paris arrive at Charles de Gaulle (CDG) airport.
 There is a train station at CDG that has trains departing for Nantes on a frequent basis.
-The train ride on the French TGV is about 2-3 hours.
+The train ride on the French TGV is about 3-4 hours.
 The train station in Nantes is in the center of town.

 When should I plan to arrive in Nantes?

 You may choose to arrive in Europe before the start date of the program; however, you will be responsible for your own lodging prior to that date.
 We can recommend some inexpensive accommodations.
-Official program dates will be made avaiable closer to the program.
+Official program dates will be made available closer to the program.

 Is Nantes a friendly and safe city?